-Step 1: Deciding Where to Put Icon
+Step 1: Deciding Where to Unload Icon

-The standard location for all files, including executable binaries, is in the directory /usr/icon/v7.
-You can chose other locations, but if you do, you must edit a file before proceeding.
-Think twice about this: Executable binary files for Icon are referenced by full path names, and they cannot be easily moved; it is important to select the correct paths at the start.
-Note: In the balance of this report, relative paths and the location of files are given with respect to the location into which the Icon hierarchy is unloaded.
-For example, a reference to make is with respect to the Makefile at the top level of this hierarchy (/usr/icon/v7/Makefile for the standard location).
-Similarly, config/unix corresponds to /usr/icon/v7/config/unix for the standard location.
+The default location for all files, including executable binaries, is in the directory /usr/icon/v8.
+You can unload the distribution in another area, or move the files later, but the installation is easiest if the default location is used.
+If you decide not to put Icon at the default location, read the discussion at Step 4 before going on.

+In the balance of this report, relative paths and the location of files are given with respect to the location into which the Icon hierarchy is unloaded.
+For example, a reference to make is with respect to the Makefile at the top level of this hierarchy (/usr/icon/v8/Makefile for the default location).
+Similarly, config/unix corresponds to /usr/icon/v8/config/unix for the default location.